...

 Chishi Observation Deck (チシ展望台) and Chishi Picnic Site (チシ園地)

-Chishi Observation Deck on the north of Zamami Island is atop a 30-meter rugged cliff overlooking the coast and the beautiful horizon on the other end of the emerald blue ocean.
-The desolate landscape where only the sound of the wind and waves would echo at an impressive level.
+The Chishi Observation Deck, located on the north side of Zamami Island, is situated atop a 30-meter-high, rugged cliff that overlooks the coast and the beautiful horizon on the other end of the emerald blue ocean.
+The desolate landscape, where only the sound of the wind and waves echoed at an impressive level.
 When the weather is clear, you can see as far as Aguni Island (粟国島).

 On a hot summer day, the simple pavilion at Chishi Observation Deck is the perfect spot for a rest or even a picnic!